 These choices determine the scalability, availability, and cost of your deployment.

 In choosing the right Render plan for your Strapi web service, consider Strapi’s recommended requirements.
-Strapi also recommends setting up a proxy server for SSL and using
+Strapi also recommends setting up a proxy server for TLS and using

 pm2 to manage your Strapi server process.
 With Render, neither of these steps is necessary.
-All Render sites and services come with fully managed and free SSL, and Render services are automatically restarted if they become unresponsive.
+All Render sites and services come with fully managed and free TLS certificates, and Render services are automatically restarted if they become unresponsive.

 The simplest deployment method uses a web service with an attached persistent disk.
 The disk will store both a SQLite database file and uploaded media files.
 This approach is straightforward and inexpensive, but using a disk currently prevents horizontal scaling and zero downtime deploys.
 If you’re using Strapi as the data source for a static site generator like Gatsby or Hugo, these limitations shouldn’t be an issue for you because your service only needs to be available when you build your site.